 Two women of the highest class are mentioned in Acts.
 Drusilla, a Jewish princess, is mentioned in Acts 24:24.
 Drusilla was a daughter of Herod Agrippa I (a grandson of Herod the Great), and she was the wife of Felix, the Roman governor of Judea between the years 56-60.
 Bernice, or Berenice, is another Jewish princess mentioned in Acts (Acts 25:13, 23ff; 26:30-31).
 She was also a daughter of Herod Agrippa I. In Acts, she appears as the consort of her brother Agrippa II when they both heard Paul defend himself in Caesarea.

 Bernice became one of the most powerful women in her day.
 When she was 16, she married her uncle, Herod V, who was king of Chalcis.
 (Herod V’s sister was Herodias who was responsible for the death of John the Baptist.)
 Bernice retained the title “queen” after her husband’s death when she was just twenty years old.
 Rome then gave her brother Herod Agrippa II the kingdom of Chalcis, which he ruled together with Bernice.
-Because they spent so much time together, ugly rumors circulated.
-To quell the rumors, Bernice married.
+Because they spent so much time together, ugly rumours circulated.
+To quell the rumours, Bernice married.
 She chose to marry the king of Cilicia, but the marriage was not a success, so she returned to live with her brother.

 Bernice was in Jerusalem in AD 66 as the Jewish revolt was beginning.
 She saw the brutality of Roman soldiers towards the Jews, and she sent frequent messages (via men of the equestrian rank) to the then governor of Judea, Gessius Florus, concerning this.
 She even approached his tribunal seat in an attempt to diplomatically reason with him, but the governor didn’t listen (Josephus, Jewish Wars 2.309–314).
 So Bernice and her brother tried to quieten the Jewish uprising themselves, with only temporary success (Josephus, J.W.
 2.402–406).

 When war did break out in 67, Bernice sided with the Romans, possibly because she saw them as becoming the victors.
 Furthermore, she became a powerful supporter of the Roman general Vespasian and became his patron.
-Tacitus writes, “Queen Bernice too, who was then in the prime of youth and beauty, and who had charmed even the old Vespasian by the splendor of her presents, promoted his cause with equal zeal.”
+Tacitus writes, “Queen Bernice too, who was then in the prime of youth and beauty, and who had charmed even the old Vespasian by the splendour of her presents, promoted his cause with equal zeal.”
 (History 2.81.2) His cause was to become emperor, and he was successful.
 In around 68, Bernice became the lover and consort of Vespasian’s son Titus who was eleven years younger than her.
 Titus was the general whose troops destroyed Jerusalem in 70 AD.
 Probably due to anti-Jewish sentiments in Rome, however, Titus sent Bernice away around the time he became emperor.

 Women such as Bernice, Drusilla, and Herodias were powerful wealthy women of the highest class.
 They were used to getting their way and had a staff of servants and slaves, as well as dependent clients, who did their bidding.
 [Think of Lady Catherine de Bourgh from Jane Austen’s Pride and Prejudice, but more ambitious, more ruthless, and more powerful.]
 These noblewomen were not Christian, but their example may well have influenced and emboldened other Jewish women in some way.